 2. Misunderstandings and Loneliness

-Having vertigo makes it difficult to maintain social relationships and can cause misunderstandings.
+Why you may want to seek professional vertigo cars is because having vertigo makes it difficult to maintain social relationships and can cause misunderstandings.
 Within families, there is often misunderstanding because you “look fine” even though you are lying on the couch essentially doing nothing to contribute.

 Even though you and I know this is not an accurate portrayal of your situation, it may appear this way to your spouse or family members.